History of WCAX-TV in Timeline

 In 1964, WCAX-TV established a news bureau in Montpelier, Vermont.

-September 1965: WCAX-TV Broadcasted in Color
+September 1965: WCAX-TV Broadcast in Color

-In September 1965, WCAX-TV became the third station in its market, and the first in Vermont, to broadcast in color.
+In September 1965, WCAX-TV became the third station in its market and the first in Vermont to broadcast in color.

 1967: Rutland News Bureau Opened